RECOGNITION & APPLICATION

 procedure, only if the user has two existing keys which are already programmed.

-If there is only one key available, the vehicle must be connected to our diagnostic equipment.
+If there is only one key available, the vehicle must be connected to diagnostic equipment to add keys.
+Chrysler began eliminating

 Back To Main Page